jeff-wise/haskell-starter-kit-blog/README.md

  * [Docker][docker-docs]
  * [Kubernetes][kubernetes-docs]

-## Learning Haskell
+## On Learning Haskell

-When I first started programming, what really captured me were those moments where I became fluent at telling the computer what I wanted to do and watching as it did just that, knowing that I now had the power to bring to life whichever ideas popped into my head.
-The immediate feedback you get from creating something is incredibly addictive.
+When I first started programming, what really captured me were the moments when I became fluent at telling the computer what I wanted to do.
+At the time I loved to write and play piano, but once I could code, programming became my primary means of expression.
+The immediate feedback from creating something is incredibly addictive.
 My brain was so stimulated I couldn't stop programming, exploring new domains, and learning new frameworks.
-I created Flash games<sup>1</sup>, built websites, configured Linux until it didn't work, made a Wordpress blog, studied hacking, and everything else with the desire to be proficient at creating and manipulating software.
+I created Flash games<sup>1</sup>, built websites, configured Linux until it didn't work, made a Wordpress blog, learned VIM, switched to ArchLinux and broke my OS again, studied cybersecurity, and a lot more with a desire to be proficient in expressing myself through digital mediums.

 Eventually, I began to work on bigger and more ambitious projects.
-But I slowed down.
-The think-code-reward loop got longer as it took me more time to (1) figure out what I actually needed to do, (2) write the code that did what I wanted, and (3) test that what I built was correct.
-I took one step up, poked my head above the clouds, and realized there was another, much longer staircase.
-This happens a lot in software development where adding just one feature multiplies the complexity because that feature interacts with every pre-existing feature.
-There are many proven ways to address this.
-One way is simply having a lot of experience and developing a great deal of intuition with one programming language and framework.
-Often, the tools don't matter as much as the person using them (and how they use them).
+But my pace slowed down.
+The think->code->reward loop got longer as it took me more time to (1) figure out what I actually needed to do, (2) write the code that did what I wanted, and (3) test that what I built was correct.
+I learned that building software is actually very difficult and oftentimes, incredibly frustrating.
+I started to do something weird - I focused less on *what* I was building and more on *how* I was building it.
+It was like stopping my car in the middle of the race, taking the engine out and trying to tweak it to make it go faster.

-My mind works differently though.
-Instead of focusing with one set of tools, I wanted to know which tools were the best and why.
-Like I just said, there aren't really a set of "best" tools to use, but I didn't know how to evaluate what the best way to build a particular program was, and that bothered me.
-I was writing a lot of object-oriented code, and I had a lot of questions that I really couldn't find satisfying answers to such as (1) Why should I organize my code with the MVC architeture?, (2) Why are there so many design patterns and shouldn't they seem less arbitrary since programming is mathematical in nature?, (3) Where do I put this method?, (4) What's the best way to write re-usable code?, (5)

-Programming languages are a way for humans to translate human ideas into instructions a computer can understand, and many of these solutions appealed to the human side of this translational barrier.
+I knew I wasn't going to catch up.
+But I did find a new hobby.

+Programming languages are *human* languages -- they are designed to be written and read by people.
+I didn't fully appreciate this until my second year of college, when I learned about assembly languages and compilers.
+A compiler translates one language into another, sometimes with one or more intermediary languages.
+Programming langauges are designed to be translated into machine langauge while being easy to use by people.
+Of course, we have to consider who these people are?
+Everyone is different, has different ways of thinking, different goals, and different attitudes about building or managing software.
+This is one reason why we end up with so many different programming languages as well as code editors, tools, frameworks, and libraries.
+The other reason is of course technical.
+Sometimes one way of doing something is *better* than another way, one tool may be more *efficient* than another, and we hope that these comparisons are objective.
+So how do we know whether we're choosing a tool because it meshes with our way of thinking or because it's the best?

+Now that I had my new hobby -- my quest to find more efficient ways to build complex software -- I started researching.
+I was writing a lot of object-oriented code, so I spent a lot of time investigating design patterns, inheritance, polymorphism, how to structure and organize code in general, and how to use all of those concepts to build better software.
+What I found was frustrating.
+I found a lot of "sage advice" or mottos, quotes or phrases that are often repeated and sound very good, but are very rarely substantiated.
+Sometimes I found them to very well substantiated in specific contexts, but not in general.
+I also found a lot of design patterns or "framework" patterns like MVC.
+These also looked good initially, were intuitive and appealed to an aesthetic sense of organization that I had, but I could never find a good argument as to why they were better.
+I wasn't aware at the time, but I was searching for some sort of underlying mathematical logic or structure, some kind of consistent principles where I could reason about how to bulild good software, but I couldn't find it.

+I realized that a lot of software development is done in a way which appeals to our intuition.
+It creates structures and processes that are easy to understand and manipulate.
+This is a very effective way to program -- it's simply optimizing programming for the natural way that humans think.
+Unfortunately, and I'll be the first to admit, humans aren't as smart as they think, and what is intuitive for us is very rarely optimal.
+I wanted

-I wanted to understand the mathematics behind software engineering and answer the question: how can I build better software not with funny-sounding design patterns or architectures but with mathematical structures and theorems.
+I wanted to understand the mathematics behind software engineering, if there were any.
+I wanted to be able to objectively
+.
 When I started learning Haskell, I didn't know that it was going to help me answer that question.
 I didn't think that question had a good answer.
 In that respect, Haskell really changed the way I thought about software engineering.

-Now, it's important to say that it took me a long time to become a proficient Haskell programmer.
+Now, it's important to say that it took me a long time to become proficient with Haskell.
 I didn't come into Haskell with a strong background in abstract or discrete mathematics.
 In fact, I didn't truly appreciate math at all before learning Haskell.
 Haskell introduced me into mathematical thinking before I had ever written any